 Helsinki’s Modern Saunas

-While gay couples may enjoy the traditional sauna in Helsinki, the innovative ones can try the new-generation saunas in the Finnish capital.
-First of all, one can hardly fail to mention Löyly – a truly unique building, which is an architectural masterpiece located in the area of the seashore in Helsinki.
+While gay couples may enjoy the traditional sauna in Helsinki, innovative ones can try new-generation saunas in the Finnish capital.
+First of all, we can hardly fail to mention Löyly – a truly unique building, which is an architectural masterpiece located in the area of the seashore in Helsinki.
 Not only does this sauna complex look very sleek and contemporary, but it also captures the essence of a progressive city.

 Tampere’s Rajaportin Sauna